CastilloLuis/Songist/README.md

 Web Application where you can search the info of your favorite song :)

-## Getting Started
+## About the app

 This was developed to play around vue, vuex, vue router...
+I didn't want to create another boring todolist :/.
+This was developed really quickly.

 ## Technologies